 This list includes Douglas Kennedy, Jonathan Raban and more people.From reputable, prominent, and well known travel writers to the lesser known travel writers of today, these are some of the best professionals in the travel writer field.
 If you want to answer the questions, "Who are the most famous travel writers ever?" and "What are the names of famous travel writers?" then you're in the right place.
 (10 items)

 Clement William Scott was an influential English theatre critic for the Daily Telegraph and other journals, and a playwright, lyricist, translator and travel writer, in the final decades of the 19th century.
 His style of criticism, acerbic, flowery and carried out on the first night of productions, set the standard for theatre reviewers through to today.
 Scott accumulated enemies among theatre managers, actors and playwrights as years went on, picking quarrels with William Archer, Ibsen, George Bernard Shaw and others.
-After he gave a particularly ill-considered 1898 interview, in which he attacked the morals of theatre people, especially actresses, he was forced to retire as a theatre ...moresee more on Clement Scott
+After he gave a particularly ill-considered 1898 interview, in which he attacked the morals of theatre people, especially actresses, he was forced to retire as a theatre ...more on Wikipediasee more on Clement Scott

 Jonathan Raban is a British travel writer and novelist.
 He has received several awards, such as the National Book Critics Circle Award, The Royal Society of Literature's Heinemann Award, the Thomas Cook Travel Book Award, the PEN West Creative Nonfiction Award, the Pacific Northwest Booksellers Association Award, and a 1997 Washington State Governor's Writer's Award.
 Since 1990 he has lived with his daughter in Seattle.
 Though he is primarily regarded as a travel writer, Raban’s accounts often blend the story of a journey with rich discussion of the history of the water through which he travels and the land around it.
-Even as he maintains a dispassionate and often unforgiving stance towards ...moresee more on Jonathan Raban
+Even as he maintains a dispassionate and often unforgiving stance towards ...more on Wikipediasee more on Jonathan Raban